 Respond only to active conversations.
 When a customer ends a conversation they shouldn't receive additional messages unless they initiate a new conversation.

-First, choose a Customer Service Platform (CSP) provider to deploy your Business Chat solution.
-Apple has integrated with over 20 CSPs to date.
-Contact your chosen CSP provider to discuss first steps.
+First, choose a Messaging Service Provider (MSP) to deploy your Business Chat solution.
+Apple has integrated with over 20 MSPs to date.
+Contact your chosen MSP to discuss first steps.
 Following that, go to Apple Register and create your Business Chat account with Apple (at no charge).
-During the registration process, let us know which CSP provider you chose, indicate the names of your project team, approve our terms, and upload your branding.
+During the registration process, let us know which MSP you chose, indicate the names of your project team, approve our terms, and upload your branding.
 Then you can start implementing Business Chat.

-Apple has integrated with a wide variety of approved CSP providers.
+Apple has integrated with a wide variety of approved MSPs.

-CSPs are responsible for receiving, routing, processing, responding where appropriate, and forwarding customer messages to businesses.
-CSPs can implement the many Business Chat features, as well as a bot to respond to simple questions such as Store Hours or Store Locations.
+MSP platforms are responsible for receiving, routing, processing, responding where appropriate, and forwarding customer messages to businesses.
+MSPs can implement the many Business Chat features, as well as a bot to respond to simple questions such as store hours or store locations.

 An iMessage app allows your customers to interact with your app directly within Messages, including within a Business Chat conversation.